I’ll bet you’ve been looking at all those Instagram posts of beautiful bullet journal images.

 I’ve tried generic planners before, but they really added stress and didn’t take it away.
 So now I’m at a bit of a crossroads, with a daily job, my side hustle blog, spending time with family and friends, and even more importantly, my own self-care!

-Well, I’m not sure about you, but mine disappear.
+Well, I’m not sure about you, but my lists disappear.
 So I’m ready to give this Bullet Journal thing a try.
 You with me?

 This post is going to set out everything you ever wanted to know about bullet journals and then some.